iamaziz/TermFeed/README.md

     -a URL       Add new url <rss-url> to database under [<category>] (or 'General' otherwise).
     -d URL       Delete <rss-url> from the database file.
     -t           See the stored categories in your library, or list the URLs stored under <category> in your library.
-    -h --help    Show this screen.
+    -R           Rebuild the library with from the url.py -h --help    Show this screen.
 ```